-Plumbing refers to the systems of piping necessary to move potable water and natural gas to and through the home, while removing gray water and sewage waste away from your home.
+Plumbing systems refers to the maze of piping necessary to move potable water and natural gas through the home.
+The term also describes the drains and vents needed for removing gray water and sewage waste away from your home.

-Plumbing piping is mostly buried within the structure of the home and is therefore difficult to access for repairs once installed.
-Hence, any error can be damaging and costly, so it is critical that this work be done properly and durably from the beginning.
+Plumbing piping is buried within the structure of the home and is difficult to access for repairs once installed.
+Since, any error can be damaging and costly to repair it is critical that this work be done properly and durably from the beginning.

-Medieval homeowners took quality work very seriously and failures often lead to execution of the installer.
+Medieval homeowners took quality work very seriously.
+Mistakes and failures often lead to execution of the installer.
 This forced the trades to improve and quality skyrocketed to high levels.
-Unfortunately, once civilization began to creep in and the enforcement of standards was relaxed, these quality levels were never to be seen again.
-Now the best skills of the trades such as soldering, pipefitting and neatness have been replaced by finger pointing.
+Unfortunately, civilization began to creep in and the enforcement of standards became less severe.
+These quality levels were never to be seen again.
+The best skills of the trades once were soldering, pipefitting and neatness.
+These have been replaced by contract writing and finger pointing.